 You can only book with one partner airline per award flight.

 You can't mix multiple partner airlines on one award ticket.
 For example, if you wanted to book British Airways from New York to London and then Icelandair from London to Iceland, you'd have to book and pay for two separate award tickets.
-However, flying Alaska Airlines domestically to get to a departure point for a partner airline does count as one award ticket.
-This means that you could book a flight that goes from Houston to Los Angeles on Alaska Airlines and then Los Angeles to Fiji on Fiji Airways for the price of one award flight.
+However, flying Alaska Airlines domestically to get to a departure point for a partner airline does count as one award ticket — this means that you could book a flight from Houston to Los Angeles on Alaska Airlines and then Los Angeles to Fiji on Fiji Airways for the price of one award flight.

 Taxes and fees